krakend/krakend-documentation/service-settings/http-transport-settings.md

 ## Override settings using environment vars
-When you declare in the configuration file any of the HTTP server settings declared above, you can [override its value through environment variables](/docs/configuration/environment-vars/) when starting the server.
+When you declare in the configuration file any of the HTTP server or transport settings declared above, you can [override its value through environment variables](/docs/configuration/environment-vars/) when starting the server.

-All the environment variables have the same name are the same settings above in uppercase and with the `KRAKEND_` preffix.
+All the environment variables have the same name as the settings above in uppercase and with the `KRAKEND_` prefix.
 The following env vars are available:

+- `KRAKEND_ALLOW_INSECURE_CONNECTIONS`
 - `KRAKEND_DIALER_TIMEOUT`
 - `KRAKEND_DIALER_KEEP_ALIVE`
 - `KRAKEND_DIALER_FALLBACK_DELAY`